-The Abrahamic faith, sometimes referred to commonly as Abrahamicism, is a group of religions derived from Judaism, believing that it arose from the ancient Israelites’ Judaism and Abraham’s worship.
+The Abrahamic Religions sometimes referred to commonly as Abrahamicism, is a group of religions derived from Judaism, believing that it arose from the ancient Israelites’ Judaism and Abraham’s worship.

-The religion of Abraham, originating from the patriarch Abraham (the key characters mentioned in the Tanakh and Quran, known by Jews, Christians, Muslims, and others), is monotheistic.
+The Abrahamic Religions, originate from the patriarch Abraham (the key characters mentioned in the Tanakh and Quran, known by Jews, Christians, Muslims, and others), is monotheistic.

 From Abraham’s two sons, the three Abrahamic religions evolved: Isaac, the youngest son, for Jews and Christians; and Ishmael, his oldest son, for Muslims.

-The religions of Abraham (Judaism, Christianity, and Islam) often call for revelation or say that God spoke to reveal things that would otherwise be inaccessible, through appointed messengers.
+The Abraham Religions (Judaism, Christianity, and Islam) often call for revelation or say that God spoke to reveal things that would otherwise be inaccessible, through appointed messengers.

 These mysteries of the early church include the doctrine of conception, the Trinity, and the incarnation of Christ.
 Different attempts have been made to establish the validity of revelation through the witnesses of the church and through different signs and miracles, all of which are believed to foretell God’s true speech